-Calm, Cool, In Control: How a Little Puppet Helps Kids Manage Big Feelings
+Calm, Cool, In Control: How the Turtle Technique Helps Kids Manage Big Feelings

 By Carolyn Sweeney Hauck

 He’s soft.
 He’s cuddly.
 He hides in his shell when he’s feeling shy—or just needs to take a break from the world.
 Tucker the Turtle isn’t just an adorable turtle puppet (though adorable he certainly is.)

 KinderCare educators across the country use Tucker as a powerful teaching tool to show young children how to “stop, tuck, and think” (a.k.a. the Turtle Technique) before they, say, give in to overwhelming feelings, snatch a toy from a friend, or even whack a classmate on the head.
 Tucker the Turtle also happens to be a character in a story developed by positive-behavior expert and University of South Florida professor Rochelle Lenteni.

 In the story, Tucker is a little turtle in preschool who, like many of his young fans, has major impulse-control issues: When he gets mad, he kicks, yells, and hits his classmates.
 That all changes when Tucker learns to “think like a turtle” instead.
 He keeps his body and hands to himself and stays quiet while taking three deep, calming breaths.
 Then, he starts to consider ways he can improve the situation that upset him—and just like that, Tucker has better control over his emotions.
 Behavior problems solved.